tadeuszwachowski/CTFwriteups/_shellctf/funwithtokens.md

 The site contains two links - **Admins** and **Login**.
 For some, simply clicking the links doesn't work - to get to the subsite you have to change the URL by hand.

-In the `/login` page we have a simple login form.
+In the `/login` page there is a simple login form.
 Let's start **BurpSuite** to see what happens under the hood.
 I supplied `user` and `pass` as the credentials.
 Submitting the form brings us back to main page, like nothing happened.
 BurpSuite however reveals, that we recieved a token in the response

 <img src="{{site.baseurl}}/assets/shell_burp.png" width="500vw">